 In recent years, the problem has been that many in Hong Kong and China have read this law to mean very different things.

 When Hong Kong became a part of China, many people talked about how Hong Kong and China were one country, but they had two government systems.
 Living and working in Hong Kong for a long time, I never saw anything different than Hong Kong and China being almost separate countries.

 In recent years, many in Hong Kong have felt that this has changed in that it is no longer one country with two systems, so the world has seen protesting for what many in Hong Kong see as their right to freedom.

 Article 4 of the basic law goes on to clarify and state that:

 Hong Kong people have always been used to having a great degree of autonomy and freedom.
-They had this freedom under the British for many years as Hong Kong is a very western place ruled by the western rule of law.
+They had this freedom under the British for many years, as Hong Kong is a very Western place ruled by the Western rule of law.
 Many in Hong Kong have felt their freedom has changed under Chinese rule.

 Article 5 of the Basic law goes on to state:

 This basic law states that the social system will not be implemented or practiced in Hong Kong and that a capitalist democracy will remain unchanged for 50 years.
-Many Hong Kong citizens have felt that their right under this article has been infringed upon.
+Many Hong Kong citizens have felt that their rights under this article have been infringed upon.
 China’s government has tried to put in more pro-Beijing leaders than in the past, which they see as taking away their political system.